-I learned recently that DocuSend was plagiarized.
-The culprit copied much of the look and feel of our website; even the graphics and content are almost identical.
-But they missed the point; in fact COMPLETELY missed the point of what drives small businesses to use DocuSend as their mailroom in the cloud.
+I learned last year that DocuSend had been plagiarized.
+The culprit copied much of the look and feel of our website; even the graphics and content were almost identical.
+But they missed the point—in fact COMPLETELY missed the point—of what drives small businesses to use DocuSend as their mailroom in the cloud.

-The alpha versions of DocuSend (not so long ago) were clunky, slow, complicated, and hard to navigate.
+The alpha versions of DocuSend were clunky, slow, complicated, and hard to navigate.
 Most things worked functionally, but using it was like trying to paint a barn with a fountain pen.
-I have always felt blessed that the team that created DocuSend asks themselves the same question each time we get close to releasing to market: ''If I were running a small business, will this product provide an immediate ROI?''
+I have always felt blessed that the team that created DocuSend asks themselves the same question each time we get close to releasing to market: ''If I were running a small business, would this product provide an immediate ROI?''

 That’s not only what SMBs want, it’s what they need.
 It took a while before we finally arrived at a unanimous ''yes.''